kyma-project/community/guidelines/content-guidelines/01-content-strategy-k2.md

 Release notes announce what's new in Kyma.

-After an introductory paragraph that outlines the city that's the namesake of the current release, a list briefly presents the new and changed features.
+After an introductory paragraph, a list briefly presents the new and changed features.
 Links lead to longer paragraphs that describe the changes in more detail.

 ## Graphics